Cholera: Water, sanitation and hygiene

 Handwashing with soap or ash after using a toilet and before handling food or eating is also recommended for cholera prevention by WHO Africa.

-Dumping of sewage or fecal sludge from a UN camp into a lake in the surroundings of Port-au-Prince is thought to have contributed to the spread of cholera after the Haiti earthquake in 2010, killing thousands.
+Dumping of sewage or fecal sludge from a UN camp into the Artibonite River is suspected to have started the spread of cholera after the Haiti earthquake in 2010, killing thousands.

 Example of a urine-diverting dry toilet in a cholera-affected area in Haiti.
 This type of toilet stops transmission of disease via the fecal-oral route due to water pollution.